You’re functioning. Showing up.

-An Unseen Weight: Why Caretakers Experience Deep Grief (And How to Heal It)
+An Unseen Weight: Why Caretakers Experience Deep Grief (& How to Heal It)

 If you're a caretaker – a nurse, therapist, teacher, or EMT – you carry unique, often unseen, grief.
 This isn't just burnout, it's a profound emotional weight.
 This post explores why caretakers experience this deep bereavement and how specialized therapeutic approaches like EMDR, IFS, Somatic Therapy, and Brainspotting offer powerful pathways to healing and reclaiming your well-being.
 If you are a caretaker and you’re depleted, learn how to finally get the care you need.